 - All required tests/diagnostics to qualify you for any available rebates

-Rebates are available in both New Hampshire and Vermont to help you pay for your weatherization project.
+Cost, Rebates, and Financing – Every home is different.
+Project cost may vary from less than $5,000 to more than $12,000 depending on your home and your budget.
+Rebates are available in New Hampshire and Vermont to help you pay for your weatherization project.

 Low cost financing is also available.
 Many lenders offer secured and unsecured loans designed specifically for borrowers investing in home energy improvements.

 Success Stories – Click here to view summaries of actual weatherization projects from across our region.
 Vital Communities or your Weatherize volunteer team can also connect you directly with people in your town who have already weatherized their homes.

 FREE Energy Assessments and Weatherization

 The Weatherization Assistance Programs in Vermont and New Hampshire offer FREE energy assessments and weatherization for income-eligible residents.
 Both programs tend to have a wait list, but free weatherization is worth the wait!

 Click the links below to check your eligibility:

 Call your local Community Action Program to learn more and get started